A good engineering culture attracts engineers and increases their productivity. The best example is with Elon Musk companies.

 “You get paid in direct proportion to the difficulty of problems you solve.”

-8. Challenges brew learning opportunities
+8. Challenges create learning opportunities

-This begins with driving engineers to never settle with their work.
+If companies provide extra learning opportunities though, they can retain more engineers.
+And this begins with driving engineers to never settle with their work.
 Elon Musk stated the following on the subject:

 “Constantly think about how you could be doing things better and questioning yourself.”

-9. The lifeblood of engineers: intellectual stimulation
+9. The lifeblood of engineers is intellectual stimulation

-To no one’s surprise, Elon Musk is a HUGE advocate for tackling challenges head-on.
+To no one’s surprise, Elon Musk is a HUGE advocate for tackling bold challenges head-on.
 He stated the following:

 “When something is important enough, you do it even if the odds are not in your favor.”